dmbarbour/wikilon/docs/AwelonLang.md

 Awelon's dictionary representation is not optimal for direct use by humans.
 It can be tolerated in small doses.
 But it is intended more as an import/export format, and for efficient sharing between humans and software agents.
 Humans will generally observe and influence a dictionary through an editable view, perhaps as a hypermedia web service or mounted into a filesystem.

+While a filesystem is not a primary intended medium for dictionaries, an Awelon dictionary file in the file system should use the suffix **.ao** (for 'Awelon Object').

 *Note:* See *Hierarchical Dictionaries* for more information.

 ## Secure Hash Resources